 Heat the oil in a heavy-bottomed skillet over medium-high heat.
 Add the turmeric and give it a quick stir.
 Add the eggs and cook, turning them occasionally to evenly expose them to the oil, until the eggs are golden yellow and slightly blistered on all sides.
 Remove from heat and set aside on a plate.
 Cut the eggs in half lengthwise.

 Remove all but 2-3 Tablespoons of the turmeric oil (save it for another purpose).
 Add the shallots and garlic and cook, stirring, until the shallots have softened.
-Add the cayenne pepper and give it a quick stir.
+Then add the cayenne pepper and give it a quick stir.
 Add the diced tomatoes and cook, stirring frequently, until the tomatoes begin to break down.
 Add a little water, if necessary, to prevent the tomatoes from sticking/burning.
 You can also help break up the chunks of tomato with a wooden spoon.